hotwax/oms-documentation/documents/retail-operations/brokering/scenarios.md

    - **Primary Check:** The routing engine first checks if any facility has inventory above the safety stock threshold.
    - **Secondary Check:** If no facility meets the threshold for all order items, the order is split and items are allocated from different locations to ensure faster fulfillment.

-## Scenario: Managing Store Fulfillment Based on Rent Agreements
+## Scenario 8: Managing Store Fulfillment Based on Rent Agreements

 Retailers with diverse rent agreements, particularly in malls where rent may be tied to sales revenue, need to strategically manage order fulfillment to avoid high rental costs.
 Prioritizing stores with fixed or lower rent costs for order fulfillment can enhance profitability.